LXJS/lxjs-site-2012/pages/schedule/content.md

 # Schedule

-All we know for now is that there will be 2 tracks with 30 minute talks punctuated by coffee-breaks and a catered lunch for the 2 days.
+The conference will have 2 tracks with 30 minute talks punctuated by coffee-breaks and a catered lunch for the 2 days.

 ## Track A